x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/domain-expiry-notification-feature.md

 ms.custom:
 ---

-# Domain expiring insight in the modern EAC
+# Domain expiring insight in the new EAC

 When you add your domain to Microsoft 365 or Office 365, it's called an accepted domain.
 Users in this accepted domain can send and receive mail.
 To keep a healthy mail flow, domains owned by customers should be active.
 Once domains expire, users configured under that domain will no longer receive emails.

-The **Domain expiring soon** insight in the **Insights** dashboard in the modern EAC reports the domains that are about to expire and need necessary action to be taken.
+The **Domain expiring soon** insight in the **Insights** dashboard in the new EAC reports the domains that are about to expire and need necessary action to be taken.

 [image]